Speaker Series with Param Iyer

 This event is open to:

-On Thursday, January 20, 2022 we will host a virtual Speaker Series with Param Iyer, former Secretary to the Government of India in the Ministry of Drinking Water and Sanitation.
+On Thursday, January 20, 2022, the Stanford King Center on Global Development hosted a virtual Speaker Series with Param Iyer, former Secretary to the Government of India in the Ministry of Drinking Water and Sanitation.

 In 2015, more than 500 million people in India defecated in the open, representing 60 percent of the world’s population that did not use a toilet.
 In his role as Secretary to the Government of India in the Ministry of Drinking Water and Sanitation, Param Iyer was tasked with ensuring that everyone in India used a toilet by 2019.
 Join us to hear about his experience leading one of the sanitation sector’s largest efforts in transformational change, the Swachh Bharat Mission, in conversation with King Center Faculty Affiliate and Professor of Civil and Environmental Engineering Jenna Davis.